Environment Variables and Secrets#

 MYVAR: val

-• --env-file flag in sky launch/exec CLI, which is a path to a dotenv file (takes precedence over the above):
+• --env-file flag is only available for environment variables in sky launch/exec CLI, which is a path to a dotenv file (takes precedence over the above):

 # sky launch example.yaml --env-file my_app.env